 Semiconductor strain gauges are available in a smaller range of patterns but offer the advantages of being smaller and provide large gauge factors, resulting in much larger outputs for the same given stress.
 Due to these properties, they tend to be used for miniature load cell designs.
 Proving rings are used for load measurement, using a calibrated metal ring, the movement of which is measured with a precision displacement transducer.

 Load Cell Operating Principle

-Strain gauge load cells convert the load acting on them into electrical signals.
+Strain gauge load cells (or strain gauge transducers) convert the load acting on them into electrical signals.
 The gauges themselves are bonded onto a beam or structural member that deforms when force is applied.
 In most cases, four strain gauges are used to obtain maximum sensitivity and temperature compensation.
-Two of the gauges are usually in tension, and two in compression, and are wired with compensation adjustments.
+Two of the gauges are usually in tension, and two in compression are wired with compensation adjustments.
 When a load is applied, the strain changes the electrical resistance of the gauges in proportion to the load.
-Other load cells are becoming less popular as strain gauge versions continue to increase their accuracy whilst reducing unit costs.
+Other load cells are becoming less popular as strain gauge transducers continue to increase their accuracy whilst reducing unit costs.

-Other types of load cell used include hydraulic (or hydrostatic), pneumatic, piezo-electric and vibrating wire load cells.
-Read more about load cells on Wikipedia.
+Other types of load cells used include hydraulic (or hydrostatic), pneumatic, piezoelectric and vibrating wire load cells.
+Read more on Wikipedia.

 Load Cell Designs

 Compression force cells often have an integral button design.
 These are ideal for mounting where space is restricted and they offer excellent long-term stability.
 They measure compressive forces.